Want to learn how to quickly build customer journey maps? Watch UXPressia's tutorial!

 • increase the number of reviews.

 You can pick one or a combination of them.
-The bottom line here is you need a goal so it both helps you track progress and also define the scope of the area you want to map.
+The bottom line here is you need a goal so it both helps you track progress and define the scope of the journey area you want to map.

 Define the scope

 Instead, you can either start off with the most problematic part that needs immediate attention or focus on the part of the journey you already know too well.
-This way you will be able to start mapping without investing in additional research.
+This way, you will be able to start mapping without investing in additional research.

-You can start by mapping one of the crucial elements of an e-commerce website — its checkout page.
-Although it’s not the first thing that customers face when purchasing online, according to the statistics, around 70% of products that were added to cart eventually get abandoned.
-This is a powerful argument for taking checkout pages more seriously and analyzing the ways to improve the customer experience at that particular stage of their journey.
+Consider starting your mapping exercise with the stages related to one of the crucial elements of an e-commerce website — checkout.
+Although it’s not the first thing customers face when purchasing online, according to the statistics, around 70% of products added to the cart eventually get abandoned.

 Use personas

-When mapping journeys for your online store you will find that some personas are more tech-savvy and some are less.
-They will also have different goals, expectations, and experience from your website and so their customer journeys will also differ.
-You should take all of that into account before mapping the journey of a particular customer segment.
+When mapping journeys for an online store, you will find that some buyer personas are more tech-savvy, and some are less.
+They will also have different goals when interacting with your site, expectations at journey stages, and experiences.
+As a result, their customer journeys will also differ.

 Persona example for e-commerce customer journey mapping